Alfredo-Sandoval/physics-sims/README.md

 # physics-sims

-A collection of interactive physics simulations built using HTML, CSS, and JavaScript, primarily leveraging the Three.js library for 3D visualization.
+A collection of interactive physics simulations built using HTML, CSS, JavaScript, and Python.
+Web visualizations primarily leverage the Three.js library for 3D rendering.

 ## Simulations Included